 - At the beginning of the Second World War, the international business of Baloise companies comes to a temporary standstill.
 The focus is on Switzerland.
 This is where the largest inflows of capital since the company was founded are seen.

-- Baloise fears the destruction of its Head Office in Basel.
-It therefore builds a chalet in Saanen near Gstaad, in the National Redoubt guarded by the military.
+- Baloise fears the destruction of its Head Office in Basel and therefore builds a chalet in Saanen near Gstaad, in the National Redoubt guarded by the military.
 In the cellar, there is a walk-in safe with meter-thick reinforced concrete.
 Here, 50 employees manage securities and 700,000 life insurance policies until 1945.
 Shortly before the fall of France, the Head Office in Basel is evacuated and closed for five days.

 1945: Recovery in Western Europe and renewed growth